 Buyer’s Pre-purchase / Pre-existing Home Inspection

 The second purpose of an inspection is education.
-Most everything that you purchase comes with an owner’s manual, except your house.
-A Professional Austin Home Inspector with years of experience can inform and educate like no one else.
-You will have a whole new level of understanding of your home by the time this inspection is completed.
+Most everything that you purchase comes with an owner’s manual, except your home.
+A Professional Home Inspector with years of experience can inform and educate like no one else.
+You will have a whole new level of understanding of your home by the time this inspection is complete.

 New Construction / Final Walk-Through Inspection

 Just because it’s new doesn’t mean it’s perfect, I can assure you it’s not.
 Most if not all homes fit this category.
 As a buyer of a new home you should have it carefully inspected for defects.
-Shoddy workmanship is rampant as most builders cut construction costs to the bone in order to increase their profit and/or they are simple unable to find qualified tradesmen to perform the multiple task that goes into the construction of a new home.
-A New Construction Home Inspection/ Final Walk-through Inspection covers all the structural components & mechanical systems typically evaluated in a pre-purchase / pre-existing home inspection with the emphasis on known building standards.
+Shoddy workmanship is rampant as most builders cut construction costs to the bone in order to increase their profit and/or they are simply unable to find qualified tradesmen to perform the multiple task that go into the construction of a new home.
+A New Construction Home Inspection/ Final Walk-through Inspection covers all the structural components & mechanical systems with the emphasis on current building standards.

 End of Builder (1) Year Warranty Inspection

 If you are living in a new construction home, you need to know how the home is performing.
 This is particularly critical when a builder’s first year of warranty coverage is about to expire.
 You lose a lot of traction with a builder at the 12 month mark.
 I will inspect all of the items normally evaluated during a pre-purchase residential home inspection with emphasis on current building standards.
 Even if you had the home inspected before you moved in, consider the first year the “break in period” and have it checked between the 10th and 12th month.

 If you are thinking about listing your home, it is important to understand that eventually a potential buyer will likely have the home inspected.
 You can either let the buyer take control after their inspector provides his report, or you can take control now.